-There’s nothing that can introduce me in two words better than my job as CFO, the prestigious education at Bocconi and HEC and the three languages I speak at a good level: Italian, French and English.
+There’s nothing that can tell something about me in two words better than my job as CFO, the prestigious education at Bocconi and HEC and the three languages I speak at a good level: Italian, French and English.

 In fact, not much time passes before I am called back.